Copyright © vap 2010. All rights reserved.

 > £1,500,000

 1. The tax rates above apply to increasing portions (slice) of consideration.
-2. Stamp Duty Land Tax is charged at 15% on residential properties costing more than £500K bought by certain corporate bodies or ‘non-natural persons.
-3. The higher rates above also apply to companies that purchase residential property, including the purchase of a first residential property.
+2. SDLT is charged at 17% (19% non-resident entities) on residential properties costing more than £500K bought by certain corporate bodies/‘non-natural’ persons.
+3. The higher rates above also apply to companies that purchase residential property, including purchase of a first residential property.

 Purchasers of land and buildings in Scotland and Wales pay different rates based on different bandings.